11 Things I Still Buy In Plastic

 I started DIY-ing various things like toothpowder, body butter & body butter bars, deodorant, mouthwash, air freshener, etc.

-Low waste tip: I always try to look locally (and online) for low waste alternatives and substitutes to the ingredients I need.
+Low waste tip: I always try to look locally (and online) for low waste alternatives and substitutes for the ingredients I need.
 Sometimes, I find plastic-free options, but other times I don’t.

 11. Little parts from random stuff